birabittoh/preman/README.md

 | `D`             | Manage scanned directories                  |
 | `?`             | Show help overlay                           |
 | `Q` or `Esc`    | Quit                                        |

+## AI Notice
+AI tools such as Claude Code and Jules were used in this project.